 The mother goddesses and the fate goddesses serve in Hittite texts of Hurrian origin—myths and rituals alike—as equivalents of Hutena and Ḫutellura, the two Hurrian groups of birth goddesses.
-The West Semitic counterparts of the latter were the Koṯarātu, known from Ebla, Mari, Emar, and Ugarit.
+The West Semitic counterparts of the latter were the seven Koṯarātu, known from Ebla, Mari, Emar, and Ugarit.
 The Ugaritic god lists posit the Koṯarātu as equivalents of the Šassūrātu, Nintu, and Ninmaḫ, all of which serve in Mesopotamian god lists and narratives as mother goddesses.
-In the Weidener god list from Emar, it is the group of Ḫutellura, the Hurrian equivalent of DINGIR.MAḪḪI.A, that equates with the Mesopotamian mother goddesses Aruru, Nintu, Ninmaḫ, and Ninḫursag.
-In light of these considerations, Emmanuel Laroch reconstructed the names of Ḫutellura alongside the Koṯarātu in the Ugaritic polyglot list in Ugaritica 5, no. 137: “[dḪu-ti-i]l-lu-u[r-ra] = [Ku-ša]-ra-tum.”
+In the Weidner god list from Emar, it is the group of Ḫutellura, the Hurrian equivalent of DINGIR.MAḪḪI.A, that equates with the Mesopotamian mother goddesses Aruru, Nintu, Ninmaḫ, and Ninḫursag.
+In light of these god lists, Emmanuel Laroche reconstructed the names of Ḫutellura alongside the Koṯarātu in the Ugaritic polyglot list in Ugaritica 5, no. 137: “[dḪu-ti-i]l-lu-u[r-ra] = [Ku-ša]-ra-tum.”
 While, unlike the Mesopotamian Nintu, Ninmaḫ, and Aruru, the Koṯarātu do not participate in the creation of humankind according to the Ugaritic belletristic texts, they are involved in the creation of a newborn, both divine and mortals (cf. KTU 1.10, 1.11, and 1.17), in keeping with the DINGIR.MAḪḪI.A and Ḫutellura.
-Thus, it is plausible that just as IŠTAR most likely represents Anat or Astarte, and d10 represents the Levantine storm god in the Myth of Elkinirša Ašertu, and the Storm-god, the DINGIR.MAḪḪI.A represent the Koṯarātu, who help to revive the storm god.
+Thus, it is plausible that just as IŠTAR most likely represents Anat or Astarte, and d10 represents the Levantine storm god in the Myth of Elkinirša Ašertu, and the Storm God, the DINGIR.MAḪḪI.A represent the Koṯarātu, who help to revive the storm god.

 “A man of the city of Amurru”